CanExport SMEs - Applicant’s guide

 5.6 Category F: Consultant – Business, Tax and Legal advice

-Eligible expenses under consultant fees for expert advice
+Eligible expenses under consultant fees for expert advice include:

-- expert advice for legal, tax or business matters
+- Expert advice for legal, tax or business matters

-- expert advice on regulatory issues (such as market access, intellectual property and certification)
+- Expert advice on regulatory issues

 5.7 Category G: Consultant - Market research, feasibility studies, identification of key contacts, B2B facilitation